umr4nlp/umr-guidelines/guidelines.md

 **UMR concepts:** There are a number of ways that UMR concepts are created based on the input sentence:

 * Lemmas: Some UMR concepts are simply lemmas.
 For example, `today` in the example above is a lemma, which happens to have the same form as the word token itself.
 * Word senses: When definitions of word senses are available for a language in the form of a lexicon, a concept can also be a sense-disambiguated word.
-For instance, `taste-01` in the example above refers to the first sense of the word *taste*
+For instance, `taste-01` in the example above refers to the first sense of the word *taste* in the English PropBank.
 * Concepts formed out of multi-word expressions: `more-than` is a concept that is formed by concatenating multiple words in a sentence.
 Exactly when multi-word concepts should be formed will be determined on a language-by-language basis.
 * Named entity types.
 Named entities in a sentence are annotated with a named entity type concept (e.g., `person`) and a `name` concept.
 The actual names are annotated as a constant (`Edmund` and `Pope`).
 * Abstract concepts.
 In some cases a concept can be inferred from the context.
-In this case, the concept does not correspond with any particular word in the sentence, hence it is an *abstract* concept.
+In this case, the concept does not correspond to any particular word in the sentence, hence it is an *abstract* concept.

 **UMR relations:** There are also a number of ways relations between concepts are created:

-* Participant roles: The partcipant roles characterize the role that a participant plays with respect to the predicate.
+* Participant roles: The participant roles characterize the role that a participant plays with respect to the predicate.
 They can be predicate-specific if a set of *frame files* are defined for a language, where a set of core participant roles are defined for each (sense of the) predicate.
 For example, `:ARG0` and `:ARG1` are participant roles defined for `taste-01`.
-For languages that do not have *frame files*, the participant role are generic (e.g., `Actor`, `Experiencer`), and they are described in [Part 3-2-1](#part-3-2-1-participant-roles).
+For languages that do not have *frame files*, the participant roles are generic (e.g., `Actor`, `Experiencer`), and they are described in [Part 3-2-1](#part-3-2-1-participant-roles).
 * Semantic relations: Other UMR relations include `:temporal`, `:ord`, `:range` etc. that are not normally characterized as participant roles.
 A complete list of such relations can be found in [Part 3-2-2](#part-3-2-2-Non-participant-role-UMR-relations).

 **UMR attributes:** UMR currently has seven attribute types:

-* Aspect: Aspect is annotated for eventive concepts only.
-Non-eventive concepts are not annotated with Aspect and are assigned the default value `Process`.
-Possible Aspect values include `Activity`, `Habitual`, `State`, `Endeavor`, `Performance`.
+* Aspect: Aspect is annotated for eventive concepts only (see [Part 3-1-1](#part-3-1-1-eventive-concepts) on event identification).
+Possible Aspect values at the default level of granularity include `Activity`, `Habitual`, `State`, `Endeavor`, `Performance`.
 A complete list of aspect values with explanations and examples can be found in [Part 3-3-1](#part-3-3-1-aspect).
 * Polarity: Polarity is only annotated for negative polarity as indicated by a negation marker or an affix indicating negation (see [Part 3-3-3](#part-3-3-3-polarity)).
 * Mode: The mode attribute is typically for the main predicate of a sentence.
 Its values include `imperative`, `expressive`, and `interrogative` (see [Part 3-3-2](#part-3-3-2-mode)).
 * Quantity: The value of a `:quant` attribute is a numerical number (see [Part 3-3-4](#part-3-3-4-quant)).
 * Value: The value of a `:value` attribute is a numerical number (see [Part 3-2-2](#part-3-2-2-Non-participant-role-UMR-relations)).
-* Degree: The value of a `:degree` attribute is either `intensifier` or `downtoner` (see [Part 3-3-6](#part-3-3-6-degree)).
+* Degree: The value of a `:degree` attribute is either `intensifier`, `downtoner`, or `equal` (see [Part 3-3-6](#part-3-3-6-degree)).
 * Reference: The value of a `:ref-person` or `:ref-number` attribute is a either a person feature (e.g. `1st`, `2nd`, `3rd`) or a number feature (e.g. `Singular`, `Dual`, `Paucal`, `Plural`) used to represent reference.
 These features are used to represent pronouns, verbal cross-referencing, implicit arguments, and overt nominal number (see [Part 3-3-5](#part-3-3-5-ref)).

 **Differences between AMR and UMR**

 UMR differs from AMR in a number of ways:

-* UMR is a document-level representation that represents *coreference*, *temporal dependencies*, and *modal dependencies*.
+* UMR has a document-level representation that represents *coreference*, *temporal dependencies*, and *modal dependencies*.

 * As a result, some sentence-level AMR concepts  are now represented at the document level.
 This applies to concepts for modality (e.g., `possible-01`, `obligate-01`) - see the AMR and the UMR for *The boy can go* in [\[2 (2a)\]](#2 (2a)) and [\[2 (2b)\]](#2 (2b)), respectively.